sublimelsp/LSP-pyright/README.md

 ### Virtual environments

-If your project needs to run and be validated within a virtual environment, the `pyrightconfig.json` file needs to be presented at the root of your project.
+If your project needs to run and be validated within a virtual environment, the `pyrightconfig.json` file needs to be present at the root of your project.

 The configuration file, at a minimum, should define where your Python virtualenvs are located and the name of the one to use for your project: